 Dr. Jessica Piasecki née Coulson, PhD

 Former Stockport Grammar pupil, Dr Jessica Piasecki née Coulson, PhD.
 (OS 2008), is now the third fastest female in British marathon history after clocking 2:22.27 at the Seville Marathon in February 2022.
 Jessica previously held the title of third fastest female after running the Florence Marathon in 2:25:29 in November 2019.

-The win puts Jess in third place on the British all-time list behind marathon world record holder Paula Radcliffe (2:15:25) and two-time Olympian Mara Yamauchi (2:23:19).
+The win puts Jessica in third place on the British all-time list behind marathon world record holder Paula Radcliffe (2:15:25) and two-time Olympian Mara Yamauchi (2:23:19).
 She also recorded the second-fastest time in the history of the Asics Firenze Marathon, winning the World Athletics Bronze Label road race on her debut at the distance.
 This result has seen Jessica selected to represent Great Britain for the Tokyo Olympics.

 On her Seville Marathon record, Jessica said: